 Stop by our newest adult discussion group called Movies&Books.
-Watch our selected movie each month, read the book, and return a few weeks later to chat about which was better – the movie or the book!
-Copies of the book be available at the Adult Reference Desk, and immediately following the movie screening.
+Movies are typically screened the first Saturday of every month at 1:00pm.
+Copies of the selected book are available ahead of time from the Adult Reference Desk.
+Our discussion immediately follows the movie screening, to chat about which was better – the movie or the book!
 Feel free to attend the screening, the discussion, or both.
 No registration is required; however, seating at the movie screening is limited to 125.

 Tinley Tomes comprises two groups that discuss a variety of fiction & nonfiction books.
 One group meets at 1:30 pm on the 2nd Wednesday of the month and the other at 7:30 pm on the 4th Tuesday.
 Titles are available at the Adult Reference Desk in hardcover, large print, & audio formats one month before the discussion date.
 All discussions will be held in Meeting Room A.

 October 8 - The Storied Life of A.J.
 Fikry by Gabrielle Zevin

 A.J.
 Fikry's wife has recently died, his prize possession has been stolen, and his small bookstore has been gradually going bust.
 Suddenly, his fortunes change for the better.
 Zevin’s novel is a charming and funny reminder of why we read books and need people.

 November 13 - Living with a Wild God: A Nonbeliever’s Search for the Truth About Everything by Gabrielle Zevin

 Confirmed atheist Barbara Ehrenreich tries to reconcile her religious skepticism with a series of quasi-mystical experiences in her youth.